uvarc/rc-website/content/userinfo/rivanna/overview.md

 ## Standard Partition

 Each job in the standard queue is restricted to a single node.
-Users may submit arrays with multiple jobs, however, execution of job array tasks is limited to concurrent use of no more than 1000 cpu cores.
+Users may submit multiple jobs or job arrays, but the maximum aggregate cpu cores allowed for a single user’s running jobs is 1000.

 ## Parallel Partition